iranzo/iranzo.github.io/content/pages/about.md

 Since April 1st 2018, I got promoted to Principal Software Maintenance Engineer - OpenStack, where I did still worked with the same 'stuff'.

-Since September 1st 2018, I moved to the Solutions Engineering team, working on Kubernetes/OpenShift Federation and Quay registry among other topics, Community Ecosystem for KubeVirt and Metal³ and later, including Telco 5G deployments on OpenShift Installer-Provisioned Infrastructure on bare-metal.
+Since September 1st 2018, I moved to the Solutions Engineering team, working on Kubernetes/OpenShift Federation and Quay registry among other topics, Community Ecosystem for KubeVirt and Metal³ and later, including Telco 5G deployments on OpenShift Installer-Provisioned Infrastructure on bare-metal and later Management Integration using Advanced Cluster Management (ACM) on OpenShift to explore the requirements of Telco Edge architectures.

 I'm also contributing on regular basis to [Citellus project](https://risuorg.github.io) to help automating diagnosis on known issues at system configuration, package sets, etc.